Home

 Vancouver Island: deforestation over 50 years.

-Map: Sierra Club BC (Click to enlarge)
+Sierra Club British Columbia (Click to enlarge)

 Some of the tallest, largest and oldest conifers in the world grow on Vancouver Island.
 The Sierra Club maps (left) show the shocking rate at which the ancient rainforest has been exterminated within a fifty year period between 1954 and 1999.
 During the past two decades, old growth deforestation has continued apace.
 The yellow, or most heavily deforested, areas correspond with the Dunsmuir Land Grab of 1883 that subsequently came under the ownership of a few multinational logging corporations.
 The temperate rainforest has a greater biomass than any other same-sized ecosystem on Earth.
 Less than 9% of the ancient forest remains on Vancouver Island.
 To date clearcut logging has destroyed 85 of the original 91 watersheds on Vancouver Island, leaving only six precariously remaining.